janschill/cern-solid-code-investigation/notes/pod.md

 >One of Solid's authentication mechanisms is WebID-TLS: the client sends its client certificate during the TLS handshake.
 However, by default, this requires the client to set up a TLS connection directly with the Solid server: if the TLS handshake is performed by an intermediary, the Solid server cannot see the client certificate.

-This mechanism is called [TLS Client Auth](https://blog.cloudflare.com/introducing-tls-client-auth/#handshakeswithtlsclientauth) and adds an extra layer of security, when API keys are comprimised mid-connection, the certificates are encrypted and cannot be reused.
+This mechanism is called [TLS Client Auth](https://blog.cloudflare.com/introducing-tls-client-auth/#handshakeswithtlsclientauth) and adds an extra layer of security, when API keys are compromised mid-connection, the certificates are encrypted and cannot be reused.

 See the [source](https://github.com/solid/node-solid-server/wiki/Running-Solid-behind-a-reverse-proxy) for a working solutions.